 How to Become a Certified Scuba Diver and Expand Your Horizons

 Scuba Diving is an activity like no other.
 In the early days of scuba diving, the early 1950s, scuba was always capitalized as SCUBA, an acronym for Self Contained Underwater Breathing Apparatus.
 SCUBA diving was a dangerous macho activity done only by the very fit and adventurous.
 The following decades saw the emerging of the noun and verb scuba, as SCUBA became safer and more widely accepted.
 Scuba diving is now considered a sport and one that the entire family, over 10 years of age, can enjoy.
-A better understanding of physics, better equipment and strict training requirements has taken SCUBA from high risk to scuba that is safer then horseback riding.
+A better understanding of physics, better equipment, and strict training requirements have taken SCUBA from high risk to SCUBA that is safer than horseback riding.

 What is a Certified Diver?

-The scuba diving industry is self regulating for the most part.
-There are generally no government mandated licensing procedure or training rules.
+The scuba diving industry is self-regulating for the most part.
+There are generally no government-mandated licensing procedures or training rules.
 If there are any government rules, they normally just say divers must be certified by an internationally recognized agency.
-Around the world there are hundreds of different accreditation agencies who train to a ISO standard.
+Around the world, there are hundreds of different accreditation agencies that train to an ISO standard.
 They each issue their own certification cards generally called a C-Card.
-These agencies have cross acceptance agreements that can give their training a worldwide acceptance.
+These agencies have cross acceptance agreements that can give their training worldwide acceptance.
 When you first start looking at becoming certified as a diver, the terms used may seem a bit confusing.
 Here are some the “certifications” you may hear about:

 How is scuba diving training organized and conducted

-While there are slight variations on how the training is presented there are three elements that divides the course: Knowledge, confined water, open water.
+While there are slight variations on how the training is presented there are three elements that divide the course: Knowledge, confined water, open water.